neotheobserver/pyoptz/README.md

 l = [*range(10)]
 ```

 The first way is slowest as it requires method call `append` while the second one does not (not sure about the detail of its implementation tho).
-The way method is fastest as it does not even require for loop.
+The third method is fastest as it does not even require for loop.

 `PS: This should be replicated for tuple and dictionary as well`